 Int tended outcome Success criteria 1.
 Pupils receive individualised curriculum based on their needs and preferred style of learning with all making good or better progress from their starting points.
 Through achievement of improved performance, as demonstrated by our end of year assessments at the end of our strategy in 2024/5.
-Improved communication for all identified pupils allowing them to effectively communicate preferences in a variety of contexts and make progress in line with their ability and stage of development.
-Improved pupil performance measured through data trawl, observations, work scrutiny and pupil progress meetings. their ability and stage of development.
+Improved communication for all identified pupils allowing them to effectively communicate preferences in a variety of contexts and make progress in line with Improved pupil performance measured through data trawl, observations, work scrutiny and pupil progress meetings. their ability and stage of development.
 EHCP/PLG (personal learning goals) and SALT outcomes monitored through the review process 2. identified learners and based on their individual assessments and need.
 Appropriate resources utilised to support and extend length of pupil engagement in learning tasks.
 Pupils being encouraged Evident through observations and pupil work - pupils attending to work based tasks for extending periods of time.
 Engagement profiles for all pupils with engagement model data gathered and used to inform future strategies. to apply taught regulation strategies with increasing independence.
 Observations of pupils being supported to complete their sensory diet activities as and when appropriate with some learners identifying and applying taught strategies independently.
 EHCP/PLG outcomes being monitored and developed to prepare pupils for adulthood.
 3. Identified pupils accessing a trained mentor in school on a regular basis.
 Wellbeing improved and evident through increased attendance, pupil and parent voice and observations.

-Parents and pupils supported by family Pupil engagement and increased liaison officers (FLOs) with signposting to performance evident through data trawl and and collaboration with external agencies. pupil progress meetings.
+Parents and pupils supported by family Pupil attendance increased.
+Engagement liaison officers (FLOs) with signposting to and increased performance evident through and collaboration with external agencies. data trawl and pupil progress meetings.
 4. Trained member of staff responsible for Employability skills tracked and monitored co-ordinating the development of careers through pupil work scrutiny. throughout the school curriculum for every All year 9 pupils to have met with careers year group.
 Access to career connect so connect. pupils feel equipped and confident as they Pupil and parent voice provided on the prepare for adulthood.
 Increased range of opportunities offered opportunities for pupils to engage with a range of enrichment activities that they would not normally have access to such as trips, theatre performances, horticulture etc. 5.
-Trained team teach tutors within school Reduction in physical restraints. available to train all staff and offer support Increased pupil engagement evidenced to write and review behaviour through observations and pupil progress management plans (BMPs).
-Behaviour Pupils becoming more independent in support plans in place and used managing own behaviours - preparing for consistently to reduce physical adulthood evidenced through discussions intervention and increase pupil with staff and parents engagement and academic attainment.
-Members of staff trained in PBS -Pupils encouraged to regulate and practitioner and coach status. manage own behaviour using taught strategies.
+Trained team teach tutors within school Reduction in physical restraints. available to train all staff and offer support Increased pupil engagement evidenced to write and review personal support plans through observations and pupil progress (PSPs).
+Behaviour support plans in place Pupils becoming more independent in and used consistently to reduce physical managing own behaviours - preparing for intervention and increase pupil adulthood evidenced through discussions engagement and academic attainment. with staff and parents Pupils encouraged to regulate and Members of staff trained in PBS manage own behaviour using taught practitioner and coach status. strategies.
 Staff members to be trained in Positive Behaviour Strategy (PBS) which will support the existing Team Teach (TT)